What's Your Story?

-The Arctic Halocline rated top ten VR films of 2023 and featured on the MetaQuest TV homepage
+The Arctic Halocline rated top ten VR films of 2023 and featured on MetaQuests TV homepage

 BRANDS & CONTENT

-Transformative stories to help leading brands express their identity and reach their audience in new, exciting and engaging ways.
-Whether online or in-store, the aim is audience engagement and community empowerment.
+Corporate communication that helps leading brands express their identity and reach their audience in new and exciting ways with transformative stories that build audience engagement and community empowerment.

 ''All these questions about MOSAiC and climate, and why I do what I do have further facilitated a lot of thinking about what it means to share information and tell stories.
 I feel very lucky that I had the opportunity to do this kind of thinking and story-telling with Amy.
 Now, after a number of interviews, it's very clear to me that the stories I can tell are created in part by the person I am speaking with; the person asking the questions.
 I think Amy's questions and process of inquiry made me more mindful of the information, and how to share it.
 Therefore, my MOSAiC experiences and the narratives I share are intertwined with her insights.'' — Dr. Allison Fong, ECO Team Leader, MOSAiC Expedition